Sidz204/carnd-term1-project2-traffic_sign_classifier-/writeup_template.md

 ![image4](/new_images/stop.jpg)
 ![image5](/new_images/rightoff.jpg)

-I resized each of these images into 32x32x3 image.The second image might be difficult to classify because it was taken from a wrong angle so only a smaller part of sign is visible and sometimes human will not be able to predict it correctly at first look.
-Rest of the images gave accurate results.
+I resized each of these images into 32x32x3 image.The second image might be difficult to classify because it was taken from a wrong angle so only a smaller part of sign is visible and after resizing it to 32x32 image, it may be distorted.

 #### 2. Model's predictions on the new traffic signs